Joonas Tamm: Return to Flora

-Sarpsborg 08 (loan)
+Various loans

 On 31 January 2018, Tamm joined Eliteserien club Sarpsborg 08 on a season-long loan.
 Starting from the first qualifying round, he helped the team reach the UEFA Europa League group stage.
 Tamm played in all six group stage matches as Sarpsborg 08 finished last in their group.

-Korona Kielce (loan)

 On 8 February 2019 Tamm joined Ekstraklasa club Korona Kielce on a six-month loan deal.

-Lillestrøm (loan)

 On 27 June 2019, Tamm moved to Eliteserien club Lillestrøm on loan until the end of the 2018–19 season, with the option to make the deal permanent.

-FC Desna Chernihiv
+Desna Chernihiv

 In January 2020 he signed with FC Desna Chernihiv of the Ukrainian Premier League.
-Tamm helped his new club to a 4th place finish in the 2019–20 Ukrainian Premier League and qualifying for the play-offs.
+Tamm helped his new club to a 4th-place finish in the 2019–20 Ukrainian Premier League and qualifying for the play-offs.
 On 16 July he scored against FC Oleksandriya during the play-offs.

 On 22 August he scored in a 3–1 victory over Zorya Luhansk in the opening match of the 2020–21 Ukrainian Premier League season.

 On 24 September he was included in the squad for the Europa League third qualifying round tie against VfL Wolfsburg at AOK Stadion.